 If you are using the ACRL framework or other guidelines that specify understanding rather than the ability to complete specific tasks, start with a foundational expression of each item and reinforce it over time, getting more complex with each "repeat."
-Speaking in terms of the ACRL frames, this means that you shouldn't introduce the frames one by one; rather each frame should be in operation at each stage of a student's time in school, but expressed in terms of what they are currently working on.
-For example, with the "Research as Inquiry" frame in mind, over time, students can take the following lessons, which corresponds to the Credo Learning Tools videos shown:
+Speaking in terms of the ACRL frames, this means that you shouldn't introduce

-IL SKILL INSTRUCT MULTIMEDIA Identify information evaluation criteria Beginner Video: Evaluating Sources Use essential information evaluation criteria Beginner Tutorial: Evaluating Information Conduct in-depth evaluation of sources Beginner/Intermediate Video: Types of Bias
+IL SKILL INFOLIT - CORE MULTIMEDIA Identify information evaluation criteria Beginner Video: Evaluating Sources Use essential information evaluation criteria Beginner Tutorial: Evaluating Information Conduct in-depth evaluation of sources Beginner/Intermediate Video: Types of Bias

 With the scaffolding approach, progressive IL instruction is more effective than one-shot instruction.
 While librarians are aware of this, faculty and administration may need to be educated as to why it's in students' best interest to receive progressive IL instruction over time.
-It is impossible to present all the material that students need to succeed in one lesson, let alone give them concepts they will need later in their education.
-Remind faculty of what they probably see in their classes; without reinforcement, students' knowledge and skills can drift backwards, especially during long breaks -hence the dreaded "summer slide," a phenomenon requiring faculty to repeat last year's learning.
+It is impossible to present all the material that students need to succeed now in one lesson, let alone give them concepts they will need later in their education.
+Remind faculty of what they probably see in their classes: without reinforcement, students' knowledge and skills can drift backwards, especially during long breaks-hence the dreaded "summer slide," a phenomenon requiring faculty to repeat last year's learning.